LifeFit-App/web-ui/README.md

 I worked alone.

-The services are deployed on Heroku on the following URL: https://lifefit-app-181499.herokuapp.com/
+The application is deployed on Heroku on the following URL: https://lifefit-app-181499.herokuapp.com/